37 Results

 Here’s the kicker: You don’t have to be on every platform.
 (Whew!)The key to success is to focus on one or two that align with your goals and ideal client avatar.
 Here’s how freelancers can use social media to find freelance clients:

-These are the top social media platforms for freelancers where clients hang out and freelance jobs are often posted:
+These are the best social media platforms for freelancers where clients hang out and freelance jobs are often posted:

-LinkedIn is the professional network powerhouse, perfect for B2B and B2C freelancers who dabble as freelance writers, designers, and consultants.
-It’s not just a place to list your resume—it’s where you network, showcase your skills, and find direct client leads.
-With LinkedIn’s robust search filters, you can identify opportunities while posting content and establishing authority.
-(We’ve even got top freelance writer LinkedIn tips.)
+LinkedIn is the professional network powerhouse, perfect for B2B and B2C freelancers such as freelance writers, freelance designers, and freelance consultants.
+It’s not just a place to list your resume.
+It’s where you leverage LinkedIn for freelance social media marketing and find client leads.
+LinkedIn is the professional network powerhouse, perfect for B2B and B2C freelancers such as freelance writers, freelance designers, and freelance consultants.

 Use keywords like “freelance graphic designer” in your headline and current job title to make yourself discoverable in LinkedIn’s search.
 Post updates about completed projects with links or share helpful tips to keep your profile active and updated.